Capprin/kinematic-sim/README.md

 "run" of simulated bodies, including precise timing.
 It also has convenience functions for loading simulation parameters from YAML, as well as a CLI.

+CLI parameters:
+- `config`: Input config YAML file, defining simulated Things
+- `time`: Total simulation execution time, in seconds
+- `speed`: Simulation speed; a speed of 2, for example, makes the simulation twice as fast.
+- `output`: Output file, where metrics may be written

 ## thing.py (Thing Class)
 The Thing class is the representation of bodies.
 All objects in the simulator are represented by "thing" objects.
 This class should be subclassed to create